The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 - Conduct plenty of training – Allow for flexible training time.
 Instructions should cover company rules, processes, and expectations.

 You can find out more about improving your employee onboarding strategy.

 Top reasons why companies don’t get the onboarding process right

 Remember that an effective onboarding journey for new employees is about integration and usefulness.
 Give them a stack of procedures and policies, place them in a quiet, vacant room, and tell them to read them all.

 Right off the bat, you set the stage for a dismal new-hire experience.
 Those written words have no application context unless these new people see themselves in action.
 It is potentially a futile exercise and a waste of talent.

-Around 10% of participants in the ServiceNow study said that they forgot it was their Day 1 on the job entirely.
-In addition, the report revealed that 20% believed they are not still fully on-boarded after three or four months on the job.
+Around 10% of participants in the ServiceNow study said that they forgot it was their first day on the job entirely.
+In addition, the report revealed that 20% believed they were not fully onboarded after three or four months on the job.